 The advertisement can be accessed using the link:

 The applicant must have a valid GATE score in CS, EC, or EE papers to apply.
 Applicants with GATE score in any other discipline are not eligible.
-There will be a screening test for 2021-22 admissions.
-No interviews will be held.
+There will be a screening test for 2022-23 admissions.
 Admissions will be based on GATE performance and screening test score.
 See the Selection Procedure on:

 Go to the IISc Admissions portal: www.iisc.ac.in/admissions and familiarize yourself with the requirements.
 The advertisement can be accessed using the link: